kununu/elasticsearch/doc/QUERY.md

 }
 ```

-The fourth parameter of the `create()` method allows for injecting any of the advanced optional aggregation parameters that Elastic offers.
+The fourth parameter of the `Aggregation::create()` method allows for injecting any of the advanced optional aggregation parameters that Elasticsearch offers.
 This `$options` array will be taken as-is and merged with the internal aggregation data-structure, therefore making the by-default simple syntax easily extensible for advanced use-cases.

 For example: